University Hospital Munster

 Do doctors use cell therapy in treatment?

-Thanks to the rich experience, the robust cell therapy department offers a wide range for treating autoimmune diseases, diabetes and immunodeficiencies.
-Also, cooperation with the blood bank, immunohematology and transplant immunology laboratory ensures a fast start of therapy.
+Thanks to the rich experience, the robust cell therapy department offers a wide range for treating autoimmune diseases, diabetes, and immunodeficiencies.
+Also, cooperation with the blood bank, immunohematology, and transplant immunology laboratory ensures a fast start of therapy.

 About the city

 Munster is an independent city in the northern part of North Rhine-Westphalia and the capital of the local government of Munsterland.
 Münster is a multifaceted city.
-It is the city of science and education, the bicycle capital and the climate protection capital of Germany.
+It is the city of science and education, the bicycle capital, and the climate protection capital of Germany.
 The longtime regional capital of Westphalia is a young city, thanks to its 50,000 students.

 Münster is full of history and full of stories.
 It is a city that has been a young heart for over 1200 years.
-High technology and traditional trade, baroque noble residences and modern architecture, the historic city centre and progressive urban development combine into a vibrant city where more than half of the inhabitants are under 30 years old.
-The city centre of Münster, the Old Town, is a great place to explore.
+High technology and traditional trade, baroque noble residences and modern architecture, the historic city center, and progressive urban development combine into a vibrant city where more than half of the inhabitants are under 30 years old.
+The city center of Münster, the Old Town, is a great place to explore.
 Here, visitors to the city will find historical sights such as the cathedral and town hall, as well as lively shops and restaurants.
 Münster's nightlife combines vibrant student pubs and classic German breweries.